 ‘Peptic’ is a word often associated with conditions of the stomach.
-Peptic ulcers are ulcers formed in the stomach.
+Peptic Ulcer Causes, are ulcers formed in the stomach.
 An ulcer is a name given to the sores which develop in your stomach lining.
 It is a type of inflammation.
 Ulcers are named according to their place of occurrence.

 In this article, we will discuss the symptoms, causes and treatment of peptic ulcer.